manuel-uberti/filmsinwords/about.md

 If you wish to receive updates, you can subscribe to this blog via [RSS](https://www.filmsinwords.eu/feed.xml).

-By the way, I have [another blog](https://manuel-uberti.github.io/) for the more technology-driven side of my life.
+By the way, I have [a personal website](https://www.manueluberti.eu/) for the more technology-driven side of my life.
 Check it out if you love Emacs and functional programming.

 ## Website